-Biomedical Engineering – S3: WAITLIST & S4: 2 SEATS LEFT
+Biomedical Engineering – S3: & S4: WAITLIST

 Exploring the use of wearable sensors to record human motion and activities.